VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

     calling "install" from the IDE.
 It keeps sounding small but it's a thing I find myself less and less willing to give away. _THAT SAID_ JetBrains are aware people want this and there's a feature request being looked at referring to this.
-So it may very well come in a version in the near
+So it may very well come in a version in the near future

  - No Support for Clang+C2

-    VC is a terrible compiler and no one should ever have to use it.
+    > VC is a terrible compiler and no one should ever have to use it.

     So far, so good, as Clion doesn't normally support VC.
 You have to enable it in a hidden menu to remind you of the terrible mistake you're making.
 What Clion gives you instead is the option of using either MinGW or Cygwin.
-    As far as I'm concerned that is fine and the way I want MY stuff to happen when I need to deploy them to Windows.
+    As far as I'm concerned that is fine and it's the way I want MY stuff to happen when I need to deploy them to Windows.
 However the world is a big place and sometimes you need to link to standard VC.
 Clion has support for the VC toolchain, yes, but just the standard one.
-It goes ahead and detects `cl.exe` and sets that up as your compiler and there's not much you can do about it (that I have found, at least) which works, but then you're using a horrible compiler that will make your life harder and produce worse code.
+It goes ahead and detects `cl.exe` and sets that up as your compiler and there's not much you can do about it (that I have found, at least).
+It does work, but then you're using a horrible compiler that will make your life harder and produce worse code.